Frando/n0des-example-project/README.md

-This is an example project for n0des push-to-deploy project development.
-It's part of this repo for faster dev work.
-The real examples shoudl be out in the wild on example repos & whatnot.
+# n0des-example-project

+This is a small example project to demonstrate writing simulations in [n0des](https://n0des.iroh.computer/).